 - invalid_password: if the password used doesn't comply with the password policy for the connection.

 - password_leaked: if the password has been leaked and a different one needs to be used.

 In the case of a failed login, the errors can be one of the following:

-- user is blocked: the user you are attempting to sign up with is blocked.
+- unauthorized: the user you are attempting to sign in with is blocked.

 - too_many_attempts: too many attempts to sign in have been made and the account was blocked.